mlavanga/nonlinear_signals_analysis/README.md

-## Linear model

-Compute features with a multivariate model
+## 1. The strange attractor: the Henon Map

+Explain the duality of strange and chaotic attractor and how the fractal dimension play a role.
+Compute features for the Henon Map

+## 2. The strange attractor in the continous time: the Lorenz Attractor

+Compute features for the Lorenz Attractor.
+Explain the role of the spectrum.

-## The strange attractor
+## 3. The strange attractor in the continous time: the Logistic Map

-Compute features on the strange attractor
+Compute features for the Logistic Map.
+The concept of Poincare Plot.

+## 4. The linear attractor: how to obtain an integer dimension

+Compute features for a linear attractor and obtain a phase space with a linear dimension.

+## 5. The white noise, the fractional gaussian noise and Brownian motion

+Compute Fractal dimension for a gaussian noise.
+Compute Hurst and beta for white noise, monofractal and Brownian motion.
+Explain link between Brownian motion and stange attractor

-## Sleep stage classification with MNE
+## 6. Sleep stage classification with MNE

-Compite feature on EEG
+Compite spectral and NLD on EEG by MNE for sleep-stages classification